Live Baby Live: Wembley Stadium

 Live Baby Live is a live video of INXS's performance at Wembley Stadium directed by David Mallet.
 It was released simultaneously as the live CD of the same name.
 The concert was the second-last of a string of concerts in London for INXS's Summer XS Tour.
-The video was re-released as a DVD in 2003 and was digitally remixed and mastered in 5.1 surround sound.
+The video was re-released as a DVD in 2003 and was digitally remixed and mastered in 5.1 surround sound by Michael Costa.
 The band played to a sold-out crowd of over 72,000 fans.
 Special features include band interviews and backstage footage.
 The performance was held on 13 July 1991, on the six-year anniversary of the original Live Aid at the same venue.
 The video footage was shot with sixteen 35 mm cameras that included one in a helicopter that circled the venue.
 Amazon.com's editorial reviewer, Tom Keogh, felt "fans can rejoice over the release of this buoyant concert film ... the late Michael Hutchence, is at his feral-romantic best, stalking and swiveling his way through an energized set of welterweight pop".
 Australian country musician Steve Forde declared, "I missed out on seeing Michael do his thing in person, but that Live Baby Live DVD is bad ass!
 We put that DVD on the big screen in the front lounge of the tour bus.
 It's like going to a 101 class to be a frontman rock star.
 Wembley Stadium chock full, singing every word.
 Awesome.
 My favourite track from that set is definitely 'Devil Inside'.
 Is he still relevant?
 Absolutely".